Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Predictive Feature Caching for the Molecular Domain

-Motivated by the strictly sequential information flow in transformer-based architectures for flow matching models and the high predictability of late-layer features, we follow \citet{guan_forecasting_2025} and adopt a \emph{last-block forecast}: at each timestep we apply the predictor only to block $L$, which avoids recomputation of the entire prefix $g_{1{:}L-1}$.
-For notational convenience, we continue by denoting the last block as $F \coloneqq F^{\,L}$ and $x_t \coloneqq x_t^{\,L}$.
+Motivated by the strictly sequential information flow in transformer-based architectures for flow matching models and the high predictability of late-layer features, we follow \citet{guan_forecasting_2025} and adopt a \emph{last-block forecast}: at each time step, we apply the predictor only to the last block $L$, which avoids recomputation of the entire prefix $F^{\,L-1}\!\circ\!\cdots\!\circ\!F^{\,1}$.
+For notational convenience, we denote the last block as $F \coloneqq F^{\,L}$ and its input feature as $h_t \coloneqq x_t^{\,L}$.